-Improving student attendance is an essential, cost-effective but often overlooked strategy for ensuring our students are on-track to learn and succeed.
-Nationwide, as many as one out of 10 students are chronically absent, meaning they miss 10 percent or more of school days, or nearly a month.
+Improving student attendance is an essential, cost-effective but too often overlooked strategy for ensuring our students are on-track to learn and succeed.
+Nationwide, as many as one out of seven students are chronically absent.
+When students are chronically absent they are missing on average two or more days a month, or 10 percent or more of school days over the academic year.
 Chronic absence is a leading, early warning indicator of academic trouble and later dropout.

 Students are at risk academically if they miss 10 percent of the school year, or about 18 days.
 Once too many absences occur, they can affect learning, regardless of whether absences are excused or unexcused.

 Sporadic, not just consecutive, absences matter.
 Before you know it – just one or two days a month can add up to nearly 10 percent of the school year.

 Prevent absences whenever possible.
 Some absences are unavoidable, for example, due to serious or a contagious illness.
 But some absences may be preventable by, for example, helping families resolve transportation challenges.